jionglearningzhang/jionglearningzhang.github.io/_posts/2019-03-29-major-rl-algo-brief-summary.md

 tags: reinforcement learning
 ---

 This post I try to line the major reinforcement learning algorithms together to show how the methods for reinforcement learning have evolved.
 The years of first proposal for the algorithms are listed.
-The floloowing figure shows how the algorithms are related with each other.
+The following figure shows how the algorithms are related with each other.

 ---